Update 2025 to the product availability listed below.

 Usually, but not always, the sill goes right under the vertical framing.
 Sometimes the vertical piece is notched into the sill.
 In either case, you have to either cut out all the rotten wood, or treat any part that has active fungus.
 The good news is that it is actually possible now, with special epoxies, to rebuild the whole rotten area without removing much of anything.

-Minwax makes a Wood Hardener and BCS a liquid wood epoxy that you use to solidify the rotten wood and kill off the fungus.
-Then the BCS system goes futurer with an epoxy putty that fills in any missing wood. these are often used for door and window sills, as well as for rebuilding the bottom of wooden columns and porch rails.
+Minwax makes a Wood Hardener and a ridgid wood filler while BCS and Abatron use 2-part liquid wood epoxy that you use to solidify the rotten wood and kill off the fungus.
+Then the BCS and Abatron systems go futurer with a 2-part epoxy putty that fills in any missing wood.
+These are often used for door and window sills, as well as for rebuilding the bottom of wooden columns and porch rails, much stronger than any single component filler putty.

 A unique use for these is to repair rotten joists under toilets.
-The Minwax hardener will kill all the fungus and stop all changes in the wood allowing for sistering other joists to the side of the rotten ones.
-The BCS product properly applied can even restore the origional joist to its previsous strength.
+The hardener from all three products will kill all the fungus and stop all changes in the wood allowing for sistering other joists to the side of the rotten ones.
+The 2-part epoxy products properly applied can even restore the origional joist to its previsous strength.

 Follow this link for details and working techniques when working with these penetrating epoxies.